 We believe the future of energy will be lower carbon, and we intend to be a leader today and in that future.
-Our strategy is straightforward: Be a leader in efficient and lower carbon production of traditional energy, in high demand today and for years to come, while growing the lower carbon businesses that will be a bigger part of the future.
 We will accomplish our energy transition goals with our strong governance, risk management, business strategy, and climate policy principles coupled with actions and investments.

 lower carbon capital allocation between now and 2028